UBC-DSCI/introduction-to-datascience-python/source/reading.md

 +++

-First, you will need to visit the [NASA APIs page](https://api.nasa.gov/) and generate an API key if you do not already have one.
+First, you will need to visit the [NASA APIs page](https://api.nasa.gov/) and generate an API key.
 Note that a valid email address is required to associate with the key.
 The signup form looks something like {numref}`fig:NASA-API-signup`.
 After filling out the basic information, you will receive the token via email.
 Make sure to store the key in a safe place, and keep it private.